 This month on Just Ask A Veterinarian, we are talking about Winter Weather & Our Pets.
 Dr. Susan Malone and I did our live video on February 14th and shared some tips for caring for both dogs and cats this winter.

-This post is sponsored by Maritime Animal Hospital
+This post was sponsored by Maritime Animal Hospital.

 Be Prepared When Weather Is Forcast

 Being prepared before and during a storm for your pets is similar to being prepared for the humans in your home.
 Be sure to have enough food on hand and have any medications filled, so they do not run out.